naver/billboard.js/CONTRIBUTING.md

 3. Do your work
 4. Create test code for your work (when is possible)
 5. Run `npm run lint` for linting and code style check. (update until without any error or warnings)
-6. Run test code by `npm run test` or `npm run test:chrome` to run the test on chrome browser.
+6. Run test code by `npm test` or `npm test:chrome` to run the test on chrome browser.
    Make sure tests are all passed at least in latest version of Chrome(mobile/desktop).
 7. Write commit log following convention and push to your repository branch.
 8. Create a new PR from your branch to billboard.js.